Last Updated on January 13, 2022 by Grow with Bovees

 Build A Rock Garden

-If you have an area with a difference in levels, on way to effectively use that space is by making a rock garden.
-Rock gardens are a great way to incorporate some native plants, maybe a small water feature, and, if done correctly and will keep you busy for hours!
+If you have an area with a difference in levels, one way to effectively use that space is by making a rock garden using landscaping rocks.
+Rock gardens are a great way to incorporate some native plants, maybe a small water feature, and, if done correctly, will keep you busy for hours!

 Is Clover a Good Substitute for Grass?